crickbabs/DRB_TT-seq/README.md

 This is a bash markdown document for generating strand-specific metagene and TSS profiles from a BAM file using "ngs.plot".

 ### DRB-TTseq.Rmd
 This is an R markdown document describing a pipeline for calling RNA Pol II transcription wave peak positions and elongation rates from DRB/TT-seq time-series data using R.  Instructions are given for calculating wave peaks at both the single-gene and meta-gene level.
+An example html output of this script is given in **DRB-TTseq.html**